koudelka/visualixir/README.md

 # Visualixir

-Visualixir is a toy process visualizer for remote BEAM nodes, written in Phoenix/Elixir/d3.
+Visualixir is a toy process visualizer for remote BEAM nodes, written in Phoenix/Elixir/d3, with live message sequence charts.

 It's largely intended as a teaching tool, to give newer BEAM programmers a look into the process ecosystem living inside their nodes.
 However, it may prove of some amusement/use to more experienced folks (it's kinda neat to trace `iex` and the io system).